Sonu-GIT-byte/social-media_platform/README.md

 - **HTML**: For structuring the login page.
 - **CSS**: For styling the login page.
 - **JavaScript**: For client-side form validation.

+- How to Run the Project
+Clone or Download

+Clone this repository or download the ZIP file and extract it.
+Open the Files

+Navigate to the project folder.
+Open login.html or registration.html in a web browser to view the pages.
+Test the Functionality

+Use valid and invalid inputs to test the validation features.
+Observe the real-time feedback and error handling.
+Customizing

+Modify styles.css to customize the design.
+Add or enhance JavaScript logic in script.js to meet specific needs.